 Textured Canvas with Fabric

 Add dimension by incorporating fabric swatches into your heart design.
-It’s a great way to use leftover materials and add a tactile element to your art.
+It’s a great way to use leftover materials and add a tactile element to your mixed media art.

 Rainbow Watercolor Hearts